Mark Radcliffe (radio broadcaster): Band member

-Radcliffe experienced brief commercial success with Shirehorses, a parody band (its name based on the short-lived band The Seahorses) spawned from his Mark And Lard antics.
+Radcliffe experienced brief commercial success with Shirehorses, a parody band (its name based on the short-lived band The Seahorses) spawned from his Mark and Lard antics.
 Earlier in his career, he had played in other bands, including the band Skrewdriver (briefly, before their reincarnation as a white power skinhead band, in which he played no part).
 Radcliffe has written about his part in this band in his book Showbusiness.
 As of 2007, Radcliffe was a member of the more folk-orientated The Family Mahone which evolved into the group Mark Radcliffe & Foes.
 He also fronted the Dr. Feelgood tribute band Mark Radcliffe & the Big Figures and the pirate-themed band Galleon Blast.
-Radcliffe is also co-writer and performer in an avant-garde electronic duo UNE with Paul Langley and performs percussion and backing vocals with the band Fine Lines, who will be supporting Kiefer Sutherland on his 2022 UK tour.
+Radcliffe is also co-writer and performer in an avant-garde electronic duo UNE with Paul Langley and performs percussion and backing vocals with the band Fine Lines, who supported Kiefer Sutherland on his 2022 UK tour.
+Since 2023 Mark has also been performing in a duo with singer/songwriter David Boardman.Their debut album 'First Light' was released in February 2024.

+Folk at the Theatre

+Since 2018, Radcliffe has curated Folk at the Theatre as part of the Knutsford Music Festival bringing internationally acclaimed musicians including many of those he has featured on the Folk Show, to the Cheshire town.
+The events were named for being hosted at the town's Little Theatre and later expanded to be hosted in the larger local church as well.